How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

 }

-createClient() was called on every SSR request.
+createClient() was being called on every SSR request.
 With TLS, each call opened a TCP connection and negotiated an SSL context.
-The local client variable went out of scope when the function returned — but Node.js GC cannot release OS file descriptors.
-The socket persisted until Redis chose to close it.
-Production Redis had timeout 0 (disabled) to prevent unexpected drops on long-running background jobs.
+The local client variable went out of scope when the function returned, and Node.js GC cannot release OS file descriptors.
+The socket lived until Redis itself decided to close it.
+Production Redis had timeout 0 (disabled) to avoid dropping long-running background job connections.

-At 340 req/s with ~80 ms SSR latency, roughly 27 requests ran concurrently.
-Over 344 minutes: ~7.0 million requests, ~8,847 leaked connections, and 5.3 MB/min of accumulated OS socket buffer and SSL context memory — exactly matching the CloudWatch slope.
+At 340 req/s with around 80 ms SSR latency, roughly 27 requests ran concurrently.
+Over 344 minutes that's about 7.0 million requests, 8,847 leaked connections, and 5.3 MB/min of accumulated OS socket buffer and SSL context memory.
+Exactly matching the CloudWatch slope.

 BROKEN: New Redis Client Per SSR Request